Risinghurst: Church

 Risinghurst has one church: Collinwood Road United Reformed Church.
 The congregation first came together during the Second World War, meeting at various locations in the district under the supervision of Temple Cowley Congregational Church.
 In 1945 they signed a covenant which formed Collinwood Congregational Church and, in September 1949, the first church building—an Orlitt prefabricated concrete structure—was opened.
 Over 200 people attended the ceremony as the Rev. John Philips unlocked the door and participated in the service led by the Rev. A.R.
 Vine.
 The following day, the first Children's Service was held.
 In 1951 the Rev. Tom Stiff (1920–2002) was appointed as pastor.
 He and his wife Peggy lived in a caravan until the manse was completed in 1953.
 He retired in 1986 but remained a member of the church, and in 2001 celebrated 50 years association with Collinwood Road.

-The original simple church building is now used a hall.
+The original church building is now used as a hall.
 The current church itself was built in the early 1960s and is a simple but effective expression of church architecture.
 Fund raising for this new church was launched through a 'Buy a Brick' campaign.
 Tom Stiff and churchgoers collected money at various points in Headington in 1959 such as outside the Westminster Bank at 91 High Street Headington, and in Barton, Risinghurst and Sandhills, holding up posters that read, 'Be a brick – Buy a brick – Bob a Brick.'
 Passers-by were urged to give a 'bob' or 1/- to pay for one brick.
 Two months after the start of the campaign, £187.18s had been raised towards the £3,000 target.